Ravenbrook/mps/procedure/review.rst

   A record of issues raised during the logging meeting, specifying their location, type, finder, and a brief description.

-  On GitHub, the issue log includes all GitHub review comments or GitHub individual comments that appear in the pull request for the change under review.
+  On GitHub, the issue log includes all GitHub `pull request reviews`_ or `pull request comments`_ for the change under review.
 See also `.doc.record`_.

   Every issue log entry must be specific, permanent, referencable, and traceable from `.doc.product`_ and `.doc.rev`_.